 FAQ

-Q2: How are psychometric results evaluated?
+Q2: How are psychometric tests evaluated?

-Q3: What types of psychometric tests exist?
+Q3: What are the three main types of psychometric assessments?

-Q4: How long do they take?
+Q4: How long does a psychometric test usually take?

 Author